mbernste/mbernste.github.io/_posts/2022-03-04-gradient_boosting.md

 $$L(f) := \frac{1}{n} \sum_{i=1}^n \ell(y_i, f(x_i))$$

 Now this may seem a bit weird.
 In our explanation of gradient descent above, it was assumed that the objective function was numeric.
-That is, $g$ maps vectors of real numbers to a number: $g: \mathbb{R}^m \rightarrwo \mathbb{R}$.
+That is, $g$ maps vectors of real numbers to a number: $g: \mathbb{R}^m \rightarrow \mathbb{R}$.
 Here, our objective function $L$ maps abstract functions to real numbers: $L : \mathcal{H} \rightarrow \mathbb{R}$.
 So how dow we compute gradients and how do we derive a gradient descent algorithm?

 The answer to these questions requires a brief forray into functional analysis and the calculus of various.
 We will seek to derive a sort of generalization of gradient descent on spaces of functions that we will refer to as "functional gradient descent".